ashlymariam0509/30-days--of-python/DAY 7/readme.md

 Accept input from user in Python.
 Calculate sum and average in Python.

-TASK 3: Display numbers from a list using a loop.

-QN 3 Write a Python program to display only those numbers from a list that satisfy the following conditions.

-The number must be divisible by five.

-If the number is greater than 150, then skip it and move to the following number

-If the number is greater than 500, then stop the loop.

-Given:

-numbers = [12, 75, 150, 180, 145, 525, 50]

-Expected output:

-75

-150

-145

-TASK 4: Count the total number of digits in a number.
+TASK 3: Count the total number of digits in a number.

 QN4 Write a Python program to count the total number of digits in a number using a while loop.

 For example, the number is 75869, so the output should be 5.

-TASK 5: Print list in reverse order using a loop.
+TASK 4: Print list in reverse order using a loop.

 Given: